AFASSoftware/maquette/docs/API.md

 The mergeDom method creates a real DOM tree at an already existing DOM element given a [VNode](#vnode).
 The selector for the root VNode will be ignored, but its properties and children will be applied to the provided element.
 This is a low-level method.
-Users wil typically use Maquette.renderLoop instead.
+Users wil typically use Maquette.createProjector instead.

 NOTE: [VNode](#vnode) objects may only be rendered once.